dbe5007/ACIResources/fmriprep/README.md

 ### Optional Flags

 fmriprep does include optional arguments that can change the preprocessing choices.
-Below are just a few of the more pertinent choices (in my opinion), however using the flag ‘--help’ will give you the full list.
-Please also see the website (https://fmriprep.readthedocs.io/en/stable/#) for more details.
+Below are just a few of the more pertinent choices (in my opinion), however using the flag ```--help``` will give you the full list.
+Please also see the [fmriprep website](https://fmriprep.readthedocs.io/en/stable/#) for more details.

 Options for filtering BIDS queries:
 ```